 Sara DeJournett found her love for music when she was in elementary school.
 At the age of 6 she began singing in school, churches and community functions.
 When she was 9 she began taking private lessons for piano and at the age of 11 she began voice lessons.
 Throughout her high school and college years she received many awards for her vocal ability, receiving one of the highest vocal honors the “National Vocal Award.”
 When she graduated high school she attended North Central University to pursue a degree in Music Worship.
 Her love for music led her to start giving both vocal and piano lessons privately.
 As she got married and her family grew she took a break from giving lessons to focus on raising her children.
 Even though she loved being with her family there was still a part of her that was missing.
 She was thrilled when the opportunity to teach again was presented to her through PPAC.
 She loves to engage with kids of all ages as well as adults who are wanting to pursue their love for music.
 She would love to work with you and help you develop your musical abilities.
 When Sara is not at PPAC working with her students she volunteers as the Choral Director at Feagin Mill Middle School and also sings with her church worship team.
 Sara is thankful her supportive husband, Charles, and five children, Tyler, Marian, Emma, Jacob and Lillian.
 She feels she would not be able to do what she does without their love and support.

-Private Voice, Piano, and Guitar Instructor
+Voice, Piano, and Flute Instructor